 Daina previously covered commercial real estate at the Los Angeles Business Journal, chased breaking news for Reuters in L.A., covered California’s tech business for the Los Angeles Times and wrote about arts, culture and food for the Los Angeles Times and the L.A.
 Weekly.
 She also wrote for the Jewish Daily Forward, Pacific Standard, Global Post and Sierra Magazine.

 Daina graduated from USC’s Annenberg School in May 2015 with a Journalism Master’s Degree.
 As an Annenberg Graduate Fellow, Daina was Editor-in-Chief of Intersections South L.A., a community news-website dedicated to South Los Angeles, also known as South Central.

 The name “Lotusland” derives from the lotus-eaters of Greek mythology and Homer’s epic, The Odyssey.
 These gourmands live in a state of languid contentment, dreamy forgetfulness and self-indulgence.
 It was a short step for “Lotusland” to become a nickname for Los Angeles.
-But some writers have adjusted the concept to fit today’s Angelenos.
+But some writers adjusted the concept to fit today’s Angelenos.
 In his 2008 anthology of L.A. literature called Latinos in Lotusland, Daniel Olivas suggests that the characters in his book may have feasted on lotus but “do not live in blissful oblivion and certainly have not forgotten who they are.”

 “Lotusland” also refers to the magnificent lotus plant, one of earth’s most sacred flowers and a symbol of enlightenment.
-In these photos, a bed of lotus blossoms floats on the Echo Park Lake just outside of Downtown.

-View Daina’s resume here.
+View Daina’s resume on LinkedIn.